jbc2313/git_tracker/README.md

 ## Rust
 > Implemented using cursive, a wrapper around ncurses
 > Program will display the git repos in your file system.
-> Using this project to familiarize myself with rust.
+> I'm Using this project to familiarize myself with rust.